KatanaGraph/rdg-test-datasets/rdg_datasets/ldbc_003_split_prop/README.md

     it would be really nice if we could generate this in a more automated fashion, but this is the state of things as of now.

+    TODO(thunt): we could automate this with a feature flag for short parquet files.